demystifying-programming-TA/DP/session1/session1.md

 > What resources should I look at if I want to learn more about the topics covered?

-Here are some additional resources you might want to look at if you want to 'upgrade' your coding environment (Sublime + Terminal / WIndows PowerShell):
+Here are some additional resources you might want to look at if you want to 'upgrade' your coding environment (Sublime + Terminal / Windows PowerShell):

 * (Mac only) iTerm2 is a Terminal replacement that comes with additional functionalities that are designed to improve your coding experience: https://www.iterm2.com/